prechelt/typecheck-decorator/README.md

   the first argument of stand-alone functions must not be named ``self``.
 - Contrary to PEP 484, a default argument value of ``None`` does not yet modify type ``X`` to become ``tg.Optional[X]``.
+- PEP 484 forward references must so far use simple names (such as ``'MyClass'``), not qualified ones (such as ``'mymodule.MyClass'``).
+  The class thus referenced may live wherever it pleases.
+  The forward reference string needs not be evaluable at the point of the checked function call.
+  Types are checked by name comparison, not by evaluation.
+  This means an argument of the wrong type will pass the check if that wrong type has the same base name as the intended type.
+  Support for qualified names may or may not be added in a future version.
+  Checking by evaluation may or may not be added in a future version.
 - This module does not follow Section "The numeric tower" of PEP 484, which suggests to accept ``int`` where ``float`` is annotated.
 For us, these two are (so far) considered